 André Ricard Seta Table Lamp

 Materials: Completely made of white acrylic.
-Consists of two Perspex shells.
+Consists of two shells/half globes.
 Metal rod, Bakelite socket.

 Height: 28 cm / 11.02”